 Sending a notice of price increase to clients is a subject every digital agency has to confront from time to time.
 There are a number of reasons to send a price increase announcement to customers, but this doesn’t make it easier to approach the subject.
 Announcing a price increase can put your business at risk for customer churn.
 However, if best practices are followed throughout the process, churn can be mitigated.
 This doesn’t mean you can’t expect to get some negative reactions from unhappy customers.

 The justification for announcing a price increase to customers needs to be value-driven.
 Show and tell customers how they will receive more value with the upcoming changes.
 This could look like maintaining the quality of product or service customers are accustomed to or perhaps even increasing the quality of product or service.
 Sending out a notice of price increase always has to come with an explanation of how that change will increase the value your customers experience.
 If the price increase letter to customers is not value-driven, they with churn and find a similar product or service at a lower price.

 When reminding customers of the value your business provides them, an explanation of why changes are happening would be appreciated.
 Don’t forget to show them current proof of performance as a baseline for what they can expect to improve from.
 What are the reasons for increasing product and services pricing?
 It could be supply issues, the economy, or agencies may be announcing a price increase because they:

-- Need to meet rising costs such as higher wages and software as a service (SaaS) fees (such as increased Google Workspace pricing)
+- Need to meet rising software as a service (SaaS) fees (such as increased Google Workspace pricing)

 - Are expanding the services they offer, which means investing in new skills, employees and technologies